factopolis/factopolis/content/_index.md

 same claim, including surrogates and pundits.

-Factopolis accomplishes this by separating the core claim from individual quotes, which has a very important effect.
-While most fact checking sites will only examine specific instances, Factopolis also attempts to speak to the truthfulness of the underlying claim, regardless of the specific wording.
-In other words, just because something is technically true doesn't mean it's not misleading, or downright deceptive.
-This makes factopolis much less tolerant of [weasel words](https://en.wikipedia.org/wiki/Weasel_word) and vaugery.
+Factopolis accomplishes this by separating the core claim from individual statements and listing all instances of that claim we can find, even if fact checkers haven't looked at a specific statement.
+Our hope is that this will make Factopolis less tolerant of [weasel words](https://en.wikipedia.org/wiki/Weasel_word) and vaugery.

 ### Contributing